 Working with airbag and automotive waste really changed my own perspective on trash materials.
 Airbag is designed to save lives, and we source it from factory scraps and end rolls trashed during production.
 At Rewilder, we rehabilitate it and save it from landfill.
 Each piece has unique markings from its first life as an airbag.
 It’s incredible how beautiful the final pieces look, and I’m surprised every time I see a completed backpack, especially the Deep Ocean blue ones.
 Wow.

-Joy: This is difficult and sometimes disheartening work.
+This can be dirty, sometimes disheartening work.
 What’s something in your work that brings you joy right now?

 Talking to other founders at LACI, where we are gathering to lead on building an upcycling and textile recycling culture in Los Angeles.
 It’s invigorating to gather and share ideas.